Honeywell Turbo Tech.

 A strong base of technology already exists to manage materials information, deploy it for use, and turn it into material intelligence that can have real business impact.

 The Automotive Material Intelligence Consortium ('AutoMatIC') follows a successful model established by previous Granta consortium projects.
-It will facilitate the optimization of Materials Information Technology for the Automotive sector and its application, and will support member organizations in maximizing the advantages gained from this technology.
+It facilitates the optimization of Materials Information Technology for the Automotive sector and its application, and supports member organizations in maximizing the advantages gained from this technology.
 These advantages include increases in productivity, lower costs, improved product performance, enhanced compliance with regulation, and more leverage for investments in simulation and PLM.

 The full version of the Consortium Proposal document includes confidential information on the work program of the Consortium.
 It is available only to organizations considering membership of the AutoMatIC project and is issued under a non-disclosure agreement.
 Complete the form below for more information.

 Consortium membership is open to OEM or Supplier organizations interested in implementing Materials Information Technology in the Automotive and Off-Highway Vehicle sectors.
 For more information, complete the form below.